Starting with v6.0, the Agent can ingest metrics with a Unix Domain Socket (UDS) as an alternative to UDP when running on Linux systems.

 Origin detection allows DogStatsD to detect where the container metrics come from, and tag metrics automatically.
 When this mode is enabled, all metrics received via UDS are tagged by the same container tags as Autodiscovery metrics.

-pod_name tags are not added to avoid creating too many custom metrics.
+pod_name tags are not added by default to avoid creating too many custom metrics.

 To use origin detection: